ecancer/ecancer.github.io/docs/index.md

 1. Call each endpoint repeatedly to obtain a full index of all entity types.
 2. Use the last-update filtering to keep indexes up-to-date for entities which have changed since the initial index was created.

+## Order of results

+The resource collection endpoints are configured to return results in reverse publication date order.
+The ordering can be changed.
+Use the web interface and change the order with the `order[publicationDate]` option to try this out.
+The results will include the curl request for the selected ordering.

 ## Downloading videos from Vimeo

 Intended use: